awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-fleetlaunchtemplateoverridesrequest.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SubnetId`  <a name="cfn-ec2-ec2fleet-fleetlaunchtemplateoverridesrequest-subnetid"></a>
-The ID of the subnet in which to launch the instances\.
+The IDs of the subnets in which to launch the instances\.
+Separate multiple subnet IDs using commas \(for example, `subnet-1234abcdeexample1, subnet-0987cdef6example2`\)\.
+A request of type `instant` can have only one subnet ID\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)